dougeby/IntuneDocs/intune/early-edition-nda.md

 - Privacy
 - iCloudStorage

-#### Win32 app information in app troubleshooting blade <!-- 2617342 -->
-You will be able to collect failure log files for a Win32 app installation from the Intune app troubleshooting blade.

 ### Assign Autopilot profiles to the All devices virtual group <!--2715522  -->
 You'll be able to assign Autopilot profiles to the All devices virtual group.
 To do so, choose **Device enrollment** > **Windows enrollment** > **Deployment Profiles** > choose a profile > **Assignments** > under **Assign to** choose **All devices**.
 For more information about Autopilot profiles, see [Enroll Windows devices by using Windows Autopilot](enrollment-autopilot.md).